Grand Principality of Moscow: Ivan I

-At the beginning of Ivan's reign, the Russian Orthodox metropolitan, Peter, moved his residence to Moscow in 1325.
+At the beginning of Ivan's reign, the Russian metropolitan, Peter, moved his residence to Moscow in 1325.
+This was crucial for Moscow's rise as the Russian Orthodox Church helped inspire unity among the divided Russian principalities.
 During Peter's tenure in Moscow, Ivan laid the foundation for the Dormition Cathedral, which was built using stone.
 Peter had intended to make Moscow his burial place, and therefore the religious center of the country, and he died in 1326.
 Peter was succeeded by Theognostus, who, like his predecessor, pursued policies that supported the rise of Moscow.
 During the first four years of his tenure, the Dormition Cathedral was completed and an additional four stone churches were constructed.
 Theognostus also proceeded with the canonization of Peter in 1339, which helped to increase Moscow's prestige.
 The princes of Moscow functioned as the primary protectors of the Russian Church and Moscow became a pilgrimage center.
 Ivan even acquired an aura of sanctity in the eyes of future generations.